notdessa/bellabeat_casestudy_andressa/README.md

 ## 📈 Key Findings
 -  Users without sleep data has less steps and active minutes.
 -  Monday is the most inactive day of the week.
--  Participants are 5% less sedentary on thw weekends
+-  Participants are 5% less sedentary on the weekends

 <!-- FUTURE IMPROV -->
 <a id="future"></a>